“Every dog has his day, every day has its way of being forgotten,

 Judging from the number of calls and letters I’ve gotten trying to sell me Medicare supplement insurance in the last few months, almost everyone in the world.
 But that will soon be over since this is my last milestone birthday.

 I’ve been 13 and turned a teenager.
 I’ve been 16 and gotten a driver’s license.
 I’ve been 21 and gotten to drink legally.
-There also was some age in my 20s when my insurance rates went down for some reason but I can’t remember either the age or the reason.
+There also was some age in my 20s when insurance rates went down for some reason, but I can’t remember either the age or the reason.

 I’m told memory loss is a symptom of aging as well as the tendency to ramble far from the course of what you were trying to say, but I wouldn’t know.

 Life begins as a sprint as we each try to reach those milestone birthdays as quickly as possible to become adults, with all the privileges thereof.
 But after 21, it quickly becomes a distance race and, if we survive, a marathon.